libavg/libavg/sphinxdoc/ui.rst

         .. py:classmethod:: makeRowKeyDefs(startPos, keySize, spacing, feedbackStr, keyStr, shiftKeyStr, [altGrKeyStr])

             Creates key definitions for a row of uniform keys.
 Useful for creating the keyDefs parameter of the Keyboard constructor.
+All the keys get no repeat functionality.

             :param avg.Point2D startPos: Top left position of the row.